sergiopvilar/gmail-filter-manager/README.md

 ## Running

-To conver your mail lists into filter files you'll need to run:
+To convert your mail lists into filter files you'll need to run:

 ```yarn start```